darinz/DL/05_CNN/02_pooling_layers.md

 Pooling layers are essential components in Convolutional Neural Networks that reduce spatial dimensions while preserving important features.
 They help in achieving translation invariance, reducing computational complexity, and controlling overfitting.

+> **Key Insight:**
+>
+> Pooling is like "zooming out"—it helps the network focus on the big picture, not just the details.
+This is crucial for recognizing objects regardless of their exact position.

 ## Table of Contents

 1. [Introduction to Pooling](#introduction-to-pooling)